DCMiner/embedding-composites/README.rst

 solution with the broken chain will eventually disappear, indicating that the ``chainstrength`` has become sufficient to balance the strength of the terms in the QUBO.

+Qubits 0, 1, 4 and 5 are found in the first unit cell in a Chimera QPU.

 Exercise 2
 ----------